stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Adding unsigned binary values

-When we add two decimal numbers, the digits of the numbers to add are added column by column from right to left.
-For each column where the total is 10 or greater, we have to carry the one to the next column to the left and use the remainder as the current column's result:
+When we add two decimal numbers, we add the digits column by column from right to left.
+For each column where the total is 10 or greater, we have to carry the one to the next column to the left.
+We then use the remainder as the current column's result:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-carry-decimal-v2-2x.png "Addition example in decimal")

-In the above example the addition in the units column is 5 plus 7 which equals 12, so the result for the units column is 2 and the 1 is carried to the tens column.
+In the above example the addition in the units column is 5 plus 7 which equals 12.
+The result for the units column is 2 and we carry the 1 to the tens column.

 This all still holds when adding binary numbers.
 The difference is that we carry the one to the left for each column where the total is 2 or greater (`%10` in binary).
 Here is the same addition performed using unsigned byte values: